 Out along Market Street where Angry Bus Driver Lady wanted me to go, there is a new exhibit under construction in the large lawn in front of Independence Hall and the Liberty Bell exhibit building.
 Some recent excavation has uncovered remains of a home where George Washington lived for a short while.

-And as for the second point, I had just come from Baltimore where the National Museum of Dentistry had some of evil white slave-owner George Washington's false teeth.
+I had just come from Baltimore where the National Museum of Dentistry had some of George Washington's false teeth.
 They weren't wooden.
 They were made of ivory stained and cracked so that they LOOKED wooden.
 As if that's any better.

 I walked around Independence Hall, symbol of freedom but now completely enclosed by crudely assembled metal fencing festooned with "KEEP OUT" signs and patrolled by scowling guards.